fyngyrz/aa_macro/users-guide.md

     [if foo bar testing] = ""
 	[if foo foo testing] = "testing"

+Because content is evaluated first, and then included or not in the output stream, you can't put something like a list append or variable set in conditionalContent and have it *not* happen -- it will always happen.
+Instead, you can supply a style, which will only be invoked if the condition is met.
+You don't have to supply the conditionalContent, but you do need a trailing space.
+So this will append thing to somelist...

+	[style myfoo [append somelist,thing]]
+    [if style=myfoo,foo foo ]

+...while this will not:

+	[style myfoo [append somelist,thing]]
+    [if style=myfoo,foo bar ]

 **\[else \(style=styleName,\)value notMatch conditionalContent\]**  'else' for else
 When value and match are not identical, conditionalContent is the result.
 Otherwise, there is no result.